 - training and skills to work in the industry, and financial assistance to help pay for your course

-- help getting a job in retail, and industry job forecasts for Victoria
+- help getting a job in retail, and industry job projections for Victoria

 - other free resources and advice to plan your training and career.